yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 speak the same language, and people who deliver **real value**.
 Not with producers, recruiters, real estate agents, sales agents, outstaffers, lawyers, travel agents, investment brokers, executive officers, or taxi dispatchers.

+The point of Bruce Willis's character is that when the sandwich is bad you don't fix it with a mayonnaise.
+It won't help, but only make things worse.